Formula Student

+Oxford Brookes Racing finishing endurance at Formula Student Germany 2016.

 Formula Student is a student engineering competition held annually.
 Student teams from around the world design, build, test, and race a small-scale formula style racing car.
 The cars are judged on a number of criteria.
 It is run by the Institution of Mechanical Engineers and uses the same rules as the original Formula SAE with supplementary regulations.

 Class definitions

 There are three entry classes in Formula Student, designed to allow progressive learning.

 Formula Student Class (formerly Class 1)

 This is the main event, where teams compete with the cars they have designed and built.
 Teams are judged across six categories and must pass an inspection by judges before being allowed to compete for the dynamic events.
-There are usually 100-120 teams in this class.
+There are usually 100–120 teams in this class.

 Concept Class (formerly Class 2)

 This is a concept class for teams who only have a project and plan for a Class 1 car.
 It can include any parts or work that has been completed in the project so far but this is not necessary.
 Teams are judged on business presentation, cost and design.
 Schools can enter both FS Class and Concept Class cars, allowing Concept Class to be used for inexperienced students to practise their development in advance of a full Formula Student Class entry.